-As an IT Professional, you pride yourself on uptime and protecting your company’s critical data.
+As an IT professional, you pride yourself on uptime and protecting your company’s critical data.
 If you are lucky, you will never experience interruption due to a natural disaster.
-However, should the day come where you are in charge of disaster proofing, here are a few tips to help protect your critical business data.
+However, should the day come when you are in charge of disaster proofing, here are a few tips to help protect your critical business data.

 - Check your backups: Make sure backups are done correctly.
 Once validated, move the data to an offsite facility.
 Preferably outside of the perimeters of the impending disaster, if possible.

 - Migrate data: If there are multiple data centers that are geographically separate, start proactively migrating data and workloads to safer areas.
 For example, if you use VMware, use tools like vMotion to simplify this process.

 - Simulate a failover: Verify that failover and other high-availability features of all your IT systems are working as designed.
 Best suggestion is to simulate a failover late one evening or during a low-traffic period.